f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/awssite.rst

 AWS Site
 ========

-Previously for the "on-prem" site you needed to manually provision and configure a node for use with VoltConsole.
+Previously for the "on-premise" site you needed to manually provision and configure a node for use with VoltConsole.
 Deploying a site in AWS, Azure, and Google Cloud Platform uses a process that automates the steps of deploying the site.
 This enables VoltConsole to perform the deployment on behalf of the end-user (you can also use Terraform to deploy a